 Our Computing System Location

-The Roar supercomputer, formerly known as ICDS-ACI, team members work out of the Computer Building on Penn State’s University Park Campus.
+The Roar supercomputer team members work out of the Computer Building on Penn State’s University Park Campus.
 The Roar cyberinfrastructure, which supports Penn State research computing, is also located at the University Park Campus, within a state-of-the-art data center.
 This data center provides 2.4MW of redundant power and 12,000 square feet of environmentally controlled space for our hardware.
 Approximately 50 percent of the facility’s power and equipment resources are dedicated to supporting the Roar system infrastructure.

 About the Roar Cyberinfrastructure